 Not so easy when the habitual pattern has been unkindness.
 But actually very simple.

 So start now.
 Put your hand on your heart and, silently or out loud, kindly say your name.
 Then say, “I love you.
-I’m here for you.
-I want you to be happy and at peace.
-I want you to have a beautiful life.
-I care for you and will support you.
-I am sorry for the ways I’ve hurt you.
-I will do my best to be kinder, from now on.
+I’m here for you. want you to be happy and at peace.
+You to have a beautiful life. care for you and will support you.
+I am sorry for the ways I’ve hurt you. will do my best to be kinder, from now on.
 I am grateful to be you.”

 This is a practice you can do, anytime, anywhere, every day.
 No one knows what you’re thinking.
 So why not think kindness, love, and support?
 That is what we all want and need, and what we hope love will bring us.
 Bring it to yourself.
 Be the source of your own comfort and peace.